 - Academic Writing: This workshop combines best practice thinking with tips and exercises to provide a quick primer on academic writing.
 We explore the broad principles underlying academic writing: what makes academic writing distinctive, how to situate your argument within a broader literature, how to structure a coherent argument, and how to create compelling introductions and effective conclusions.
 Note: This can be offered as a stand-alone workshop or as a series of discrete workshops covering Writing as Conversation; Introductions and Literature Reviews; Coherence; Conclusions; and How to Write for a Broader Audience.
 I can also mix and match different components to yield a more bespoke academic writing workshop, depending on your needs.

-- Persuasive Writing: Persuasive writing is a necessary skill for anyone working in the business, policy or not-for-profit sectors.
+- Persuasive Writing: Persuasive writing is a necessary skill for anyone working in the business, policy, or not-for-profit sectors.
 In this workshop, we explore the broad principles underlying persuasive writing: knowing your audience, assembling a convincing body of evidence, structuring a coherent argument, and anticipating counter arguments.
-We then apply these principles to exercises and case studies.
-Participants will come away from the course with more confidence in their ability to write everything from a two-page memo to an opinion piece for a newspaper to a lengthy report.
+We also look at how to engage your audience through strong starts, descriptive language, and persuasive rhetorical techniques.

 - Blogging: Blogging has taken off as a form of communication unique to the 21st century.
 Whether you are a practitioner, policy analyst, researcher, or entrepreneur, blogging can help you create a community around a specific body of expertise.
 This workshop will show you how to generate timely and relevant content for blogs, how to write a blog so that it actually gets read, and how to create that signature conversational tone we associate with blogging.
 It is useful for beginners who would like to build a successful blog from the ground up, as well for those who wish to fine-tune and improve an existing blog.

 - Opinion Editorials: This workshop provides a short introduction to the art of opinion editorial writing.
-We begin by reviewing how opinion editorials differ from blogs.
+We look at how to use the tools of persuasive writing to construct an opinion piece that is reader-focused, from beginning to end.
 We then explore how to choose a claim and how to pitch a media outlet to sell your piece.
-We then look at how to create a strong start and a strong finish for your op-ed, and how to write in a way that enables you to hit your word count.
+We also examine strategies for enabling the writer to hit their wordcount.

 - How to Edit Your Own Writing: How many times have you produced an original insight, only to be told that your writing interfered with conveying your ideas?
 All good writing requires conceptual clarity.
 But it also demands clarity at the level of the sentence and the paragraph.
-This workshop will run students through the basics of good writing with a focus on concision and coherence.
-Topics for Part One include short sentences, decluttering your writing, and active voice.
-In Part Two we look at topic sentences, paragraphs, and assorted tools for repeating your ideas with a difference.
-Participants will come away with more confidence in how to edit their own writing, as well as a better understanding of which grammatical rules matter, and which can be safely ignored.
+This workshop runs participants through the basics of good writing with a focus on concision and coherence.
+Topics include short sentences, topic sentences, decluttering your writing and active voice.
+Participants will come away with more confidence in how to edit their own writing.

 - Academic Reading: Despite the advent of the internet, journal articles and scholarly books remain the most common way of acquiring new information in academia.
 And yet, no one ever teaches you how to read efficiently when confronted with a barrage of academic texts.
 This workshop introduces three techniques to help graduate students read "smart": scanning, skimming, and close reading.
 By working through published texts, students learn how to read selectively, saving them time and enhancing their retention.